Powerhouse centre-back Yerry Mina became Marco Silva’s fourth signing when he joined Everton from Barcelona in August 2018.

-The Colombian was one of the standout performers in the 2018 World Cup finals, his dramatic last-minute goal against England one of three he scored in the tournament.
+Colombia defender Mina was one of the standout performers in the summer’s World Cup finals, his dramatic last-minute goal against England one of three he scored in the tournament.

-He was lured to illustrious Bogota club Independiente Santa Fe on an initial loan deal in December 2013.
-Mina joined permanently 12 months later and stayed with the capital team until May 2016.
+Mina was lured to illustrious Bogota club Independiente Santa Fe on an initial loan deal in December 2013 and joined permanently 12 months later.
+He stayed with the capital team until May 2016.
 The athletic defender, who had been capped 15 times by his country at the time of his arrival on Merseyside, was a mainstay of the Santa Fe side which won the Copa Sudamericana – South America’s Europa League equivalent – in 2015.

 He scored eight goals in 84 appearances for the club and was on target when Santa Fe overcame Atletico Nacional to win the Superliga Colombiana, the success which secured their passage into the Copa Sudamericana.